 Timothy D. Baird, PhD

 I'm interested in the interactions between environmental conservation, economic development, and social change - in a word, sustainability.
-Recently, my research in rural Africa has examined how Maasai pastoralists are adapting to protected areas, engaging a globalizing world, and embracing new technologies.
+My research in rural Africa has examined how vulnerable communities are adapting to protected areas, engaging a globalizing world, and embracing new technologies.
 It is a great privilege to work with such welcoming and resilient families and communities.

 I'm also interested in how social networks change, how the creative process evolves, and how people respond to disruption.
 This work relates to scholarship in human/environment interactions, livelihood studies, human ecology, and resilience studies.

 Associate Professor, Department of Geography, Virginia Tech

 Senior Fellow, Institute for Creativity, Arts, and Technology, Virginia Tech

 May 2020, Kelly Summers published her thesis work in the Journal of Rural Studies

 December 2019, I will be giving a public lecture at the GSSC in Cologne on Dec.
 11.

 October 2019, David Fox published his thesis work in Applied Geography.

 May 2019, Check out our new video below highlighting Kelly Summer's work with our team in northern Tanzania: